How to Supplement Your Health Insurance for Maternity Leave Coverage

-Supplemental maternity leave insurance is any type of insurance that can supplement your income or help provide coverage for costs that result from your pregnancy and childbirth.
+Supplemental maternity leave insurance is any insurance that can supplement your income or provide coverage for costs resulting from your pregnancy and childbirth.
 There is no stand-alone supplemental maternity insurance policy.
 Instead, the term supplemental maternity leave insurance refers to add-ons or additional insurance options you can strategically use to supplement your maternity needs.
 Two common types of supplemental insurance you can purchase to help with costs associated with maternity leave and childbirth are:

-- Short-term disability insurance, which helps replace income while you are unable to work due to medical reasons, including childbirth.
+- Short-term disability insurance helps replace income while you are unable to work due to medical reasons, including childbirth.

-- Hospital indemnity insurance, which covers costs associated with admission to the hospital for labor and delivery, or any extended hospital stays.
+- Hospital indemnity insurance covers costs associated with admission to the hospital for labor and delivery or any extended hospital stays.

-In addition to purchasing additional insurance, you can review your current health insurance to make sure the policy you have provides the best coverage for pregnancy and for child delivery.
+In addition to purchasing additional insurance, you can review your current health insurance to ensure the policy you have provides the best coverage for pregnancy and child delivery.
 Ask to see the Summary of Benefits and Coverage document for your health plan and compare it to other available plans.

 Maternity Leave and the Law